SpanishFreddy/Ctf2Unity-Plus/README.md

 As of right now Ctf2Unity+ uses Unity 2020.2.2f1.

-We plan to fully finish it and then add support to older Unity versions (Unity 5 to Unity 2018).
+We would like to fully finish it and then add support to older Unity versions (Unity 5 to Unity 2018).

 It's really unfinished, almost all the events and actions are not done yet.

-We need more developers, so if you can help, do a pull request.
+We need more developers, so if you want to help, contact me.

 Current Developers: